 Here are my suggestions for companies who need to stretch their 2021 marketing budgets.
 Leads generation is usually the top priority, but at the moment it may be more critical to re-assess marketing and look at new ideas.

 - Covid brought profound changes to some businesses.
 They may need to adopt those changes long term to drive a positive transformation.

 - Much revolves around a company’s website.
 It must be clear, responsive and easy to navigate.
 Some businesses might be able to bring enough new prospects just by content marketing and SEO.

 - Lead-generation can be managed on a shoestring with low-cost marketing automation tools and email marketing.
 In business and technology markets where a single sales lead can be worth £200, £500 or more, the investment in the platform is soon repaid.

 - Improve efficiency – clean your prospect database.
-Most were tidied four or five years ago for the GDPR, they but might need another clean-up now.
+Most databases were tidied four or five years ago for the GDPR, they but they might need another clean-up now.
 Quality of contacts is more important than quantity, although you obviously want good quality AND plenty of contacts.

 - Cut waste – cancel campaigns that aren’t delivering.

 - The charity sector is superb at creating award-winning PR campaigns on small budgets.
 Commercial businesses could learn from charitable ones, and build imaginative, hard-hitting campaigns that reach new people and build a brand.
 This needs courage, ideas, journalist contacts, plenty of good data, photos and written content.
 It also requires tons of persistence.
 It can be a valuable add-on to existing digital marketing work.